Nunnington

-Nunnington is a village and civil parish in the Ryedale district of North Yorkshire, England.
+Nunnington is a village and civil parish in North Yorkshire, England.
 The River Rye runs through.
-Its population, including Stonegrave, taken at the 2011 census was 361.
+Its population, including that of Stonegrave, was 361 at the 2011 census.
 It is rich in listed historic buildings.

+From 1974 to 2023 it was part of the district of Ryedale.
+It is now administered by the unitary North Yorkshire Council.

 History

 Nunnington Hall is a Grade I listed mansion owned by the National Trust and open to the public.
-The village has 28 other houses and features listed Grade II, including an early 18th-century bridge over the river.
+The village has 28 other houses and features listed Grade II, and the Grade II*-listed Nunnington Bridge.

 Church

-The parish church dedicated to All Saints and St James is a Grade I listed building.
+All Saints' and St James' Church, Nunnington is a Grade I listed building.
 The nave and chancel date from the late 13th century and the tower from 1672.
 The tower, porch and vestry were rebuilt in 1883–1884.
 There is a fine 17th-century pulpit.

 There is a tomb in the church said to belong to a man named Peter Loschy, who slew a dragon in Loschy Wood.
 In fact, the tomb belongs to Sir Walter de Teyes of Stonegrave Manor.